An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Weak Convergence of the Crucial Measures

-To see this, note that while the various components $\Gamma^{(n)}_i$ may intersect $\Gamma^{(n)}_0$ at a point $P$, the collection $T_P \Gamma^{(n)}$ is accounted for by taking the Laplacians on \emph{all} of the components.
+By our choice of decomposition of $\Gamma^{(n)}$, we have To see this, note that while the various components $\Gamma^{(n)}_i$ may intersect $\Gamma^{(n)}_0$ at a point $P$, the collection $T_P \Gamma^{(n)}$ is accounted for by taking the Laplacians on \emph{all} of the components.
 We can therefore compute the Laplacian of $f_n$ on $\Gamma^{(n)}$:

 \begin{lemma} We have that where $\Lambda_n$ is a measure supported on $\Gamma^{(n)}$ such that $|\Lambda_n| < D_\Gamma$. \end{lemma}

 \begin{proof} Combine Proposition \ref{prop:lapgamma0} and Lemma \ref{lem:lapgammak}, together with the decomposition of the Laplacian given in (\ref{eq:decomplap}). \end{proof}